 - Penicillium is famous for its antibacterial properties and is usually bluish-green.
 However, it can also emit mycotoxins that are toxic to both people and pets.
 Penicillium prefers colder environments like soil, but some also form on wet items in the home.

-However, these molds can grow other colors as well, such as blue or black.
+However, these molds can grow in other colors as well, such as blue or black.
 Thus, testing is the only way to find out which type of mold it is.
 That’s not to say that you should always test the mold in your home to determine whether it’s harmful.

 Is green mold dangerous?

-Contrary to popular belief, black mold is not the only harmful type of mold for people and pets.
+Contrary to popular belief, black mold is not the only harmful mold for people and pets.
 While black mold may seem more dangerous, its green counterpart is just as likely to cause health issues.

 This kind of fungus can grow anywhere in your home where a water problem has occurred.
 Check out how to prevent mold in the crawl space, basement, bathroom, laundry room, attic, as well as in houseplant soil, the HVAC system, closets, carpets, and washing machines.